Dr Terri Cole

-I am a Senior Lecturer in Forensic Psychology.
-I completed my undergraduate BSc (Hons) in Psychology with Criminal Justice from the University of Plymouth in 1999.
+I completed my undergraduate BSc (Hons) in Psychology with Criminal Justice from the University of Plymouth in 1999...
 Within this I undertook a placement year with the National Crime Faculty at Bramshill Police College, where I returned upon graduation, working in the Serious Crime Analysis Section as an Assistant Analyst and then as a Serious Crime Analyst until 2002.
 I then succeeded in gaining a position there as a Behavioural Investigative Adviser (and latterly Senior Behavioural Investigative Adviser).
 My role entailed attending incident rooms and crime scenes advising serious crime investigations throughout the UK (predominantly stranger murder, rape and serious sexual offences) in relation to offender profiling, behavioural crime scene assessment, offence linkage and prioritisation of persons of interest to the investigation.

 I have given many guest lectures to undergraduate and masters level courses and have also been involved in training many police personnel at different levels across many forces in the UK.
-I have spoken at a number of seminars, courses and conferences within policing, prisons, special hospitals and academic environments including chairing a symposium at the Annual Division of Forensic Psychology BPS Conference.
+I have spoken at a number of seminars, courses and conferences within policing, prisons, special hospitals and academic environments both in the UK and Internationally.

 I am a member of the British Psychological Society and a member of the Division of Forensic Psychology.more